just1689/remote-pi/README.md

 ## Setup account in GCP
 - Create a project in GPC
 - Enable the PubSub API
-- Create a user with access to READ on PubSub in GCP.
+- Create a user with access to SUBSCRIBE on PubSub in GCP.
 Download the credentials.json file.

 ## Setup project locally